kahboom/dev-notes/01 - Frontend/01-web-components.md

 ```

-[Here](https://gist.github.com/kahboom/a608c783520cd92bf4ea8bcd5f1aa5cc) is a gist of it you can download.
+[Here](https://gist.github.com/kahboom/a608c783520cd92bf4ea8bcd5f1aa5cc) is a gist you can download.

 Make sure you include them in that order.
 Then it creates a new directory called `wc`, then you save the final output to a new file in that directory called `cheese.js`.
 Then we can add an npm script entry to run it from the command line.